 Align assets to prioritized workloads

 Workload is a conceptual description of a collection of assets: VMs, applications, and data sources.
-The previous article, Prioritize and define workloads, gave guidance for collecting the data that will define the workload.
+The previous article, Define and prioritize, provided guidance for collecting the data that will define the workload.
 Before migration, a few of the technical inputs in that list require additional validation.
 This article helps with validation of the following inputs: